-Road transport also remains the main source of many local emissions including benzene, 1,3-butadiene, carbon monoxide (CO), nitrogen oxides (NOx) and particulates (PMs).
+Road transport also remains the main source of many local pollutants including carbon monoxide (CO), nitrogen oxides (NOx) and particulates (PMs).
 Within urban areas, the percentage of contributions due to road transport is particularly high – in London road transport contributes almost 80% of particulate emissions.
 There is a growing body of evidence to link vehicle pollutants to human ill health including the incidence of respiratory and cardio-pulmonary disease and lung cancer.

-European directives have been instrumental in reducing what are known as the regulated emissions.
-These include carbon monoxide (CO), nitrogen oxides (NOx), hydrocarbons (HCs) and particulate matter less than 10 microns in size (PM10).
-First introduced in 1992, these form a set of rolling regulations designed to become more stringent year on year.
-Currently limits for new cars and light-duty vans must conform to 'Euro IV' standards.
+European directives have been instrumental in reducing four key 'regulated emissions': carbon monoxide (CO), nitrogen oxides (NOx), hydrocarbons (HCs) and particulate matter less than 10 microns in size (PM10).
+First introduced in 1992 (Euro 1), these form a set of rolling regulations designed to become more stringent year on year.
+Currently limits for new cars and light-duty vans must conform to Euro 6 standards.

 The effect of tighter Euro standards on vehicle emissions has been to accelerate the introduction of greener vehicle technologies.
-For petrol cars, this has been achieved in part through the use of the three-way catalytic converter and the move to fuel injection systems.
+For petrol cars, this has been achieved through the use of the three-way catalytic converter and the move to fuel injection systems.
 For diesels, NOx and particulate emissions have been reduced through the development of direct injection engines and diesel particulate filters (DPFs).

-An extended target is set to be an average of 95 g/km by 2021.
-Manufacturers exceeding targets from 2012 have to pay a penalty for each car registered, which amounts to €5 for the first g/km of over the limit, €15 for the second g/km, €25 for the third, and €95 for each subsequent gram.
-From 2019, stricter penalties will be introduced with every exceeding gram costing €95.
+As part of the CO2 legislation, manufacturers exceeding targets have to pay a penalty for each car registered, which amounts to €5 for the first g/km of over the limit, €15 for the second g/km, €25 for the third, and €95 for each subsequent gram.
+From 2019, stricter penalties will be introduced; every exceeding gram costing €95.
 Conversely, ultra-low emission vehicles count as 'super-credits' which can be used to lower manufacturers' overall emissions.
 These see every car registered that emits 50 g/km CO2 or less count as 1.5 vehicles towards the manufacturer's average emissions cap.

-EU emissions standards for passenger cars (in g/km)
+European tailpipe emissions standards for passenger cars (in g/km)

 |Euro Standard||Implementation date*||CO

-|Euro I||July 1993||2.72||-||-||-||0.97||0.14|
+|Euro 1||July 1993||2.72||-||-||-||0.97||0.14|

-|Euro II||January 1997||1.00||-||-||-||0.70||0.08|
+|Euro 2||January 1997||1.00||-||-||-||0.70||0.08|

-|Euro III||January 2001||0.64||-||-||0.50||0.56||0.05|
+|Euro 3||January 2001||0.64||-||-||0.50||0.56||0.05|

-|Euro IV||January 2006||0.50||-||-||0.25||0.30||0.025|
+|Euro 4||January 2006||0.50||-||-||0.25||0.30||0.025|

-|Euro V||September 2010||0.500||-||-||0.180||0.230||0.005|
+|Euro 5||September 2010||0.500||-||-||0.180||0.230||0.005|

-|Euro VI||September 2015||0.500||-||-||0.080||0.170||0.005|
+|Euro 6||September 2015||0.500||-||-||0.080||0.170||0.005|

-|Euro I||July 1993||2.72||-||-||-||0.97||-|
+|Euro 1||July 1993||2.72||-||-||-||0.97||-|

-|Euro II||January 1997||2.20||-||-||-||0.50||-|
+|Euro 2||January 1997||2.20||-||-||-||0.50||-|

-|Euro III||January 2001||2.30||0.20||-||0.15||-||-|
+|Euro 3||January 2001||2.30||0.20||-||0.15||-||-|

-|Euro IV||January 2006||1.00||0.10||-||0.08||-||-|
+|Euro 4||January 2006||1.00||0.10||-||0.08||-||-|

-|Euro V||September 2010||1.000||0.100||0.068||0.060||-||0.005**|
+|Euro 5||September 2010||1.000||0.100||0.068||0.060||-||0.005**|

-|Euro VI||September 2015||0.100||0.100||0.068||0.060||-||0.005**|
+|Euro 6||September 2015||0.100||0.100||0.068||0.060||-||0.005**|